Our Process

 It facilitates the transient data overhead between the software components.

-It provides the scalability in which it is easy to update or add the source of the knowledge.
+It provides scalability, which makes it easy to update or add the source of knowledge.

 • It provides support for the reusability of the agents for the knowledge sources.